Clashes erupt in Barcelona as Catalan separatists protest sentences for leaders

 BARCELONA (Reuters) - Clashes between protesters and police erupted late on Tuesday in Barcelona, in a second day of rallies against the jailing of nine Catalan separatists by the Supreme Court over their role in a failed bid to break away from Spain in 2017.

-In unusually tense clashes, protesters threw cans, stones and flares at riot police, and set garbage containers and cardboard on fire in the middle of several central Barcelona streets, including in one that houses designer stores and the local stock exchange, according to Reuters witnesses.
+In unusually tense confrontations, protesters threw cans, stones and flares at riot police, and set garbage containers and cardboard on fire in the middle of several central Barcelona streets, including a thoroughfare housing designer stores and the local stock exchange, according to Reuters witnesses.

 Fences were on fire next to La Pedrera, one of Catalan architect Antoni Gaudi’s most famous buildings and one of the city’s main tourist attractions.

 Police charged several times through the crowd with batons.
-A spokesman for the regional Mossos police saying they were trying to make space around the local headquarters of the Spanish government.
-Three people were detained, the spokesman said.
+A spokesman for the regional Mossos police said they were trying to make space around the local headquarters of the Spanish government.
+Four people were detained, the spokesman said.

 Reuters reporters saw police fire foam projectiles at the protesters.
 They also witnessed Spanish national police firing blanks in the air from rubber bullet guns.
 Police could not immediately be reached for comment.